kunal2026/HoneyWell_TEP/README.md

     3. Mode

-Output
+Output:
     Top 7 anomaly features per entry as columns.
     Anomaly scores + predictions saved in results/.
     This file can be downloaded.

 # 📊 Models Implemented
 Isolation Forest (Sklearn)